lipro/lpn-doc-sphinx-primer/source/concepts/images.rst

 PNG Images only
 ***************

-All still bitmap raster images or photos should be PNG files.
+All still bitmap raster images or photos should be |PNG| files.
 This helps us keep our image compression tooling simple, and generally results in higher-quality screenshots.

-Whenever possible, you should generate your images as PNGs rather than converting to PNGs from another format.
+Whenever possible, you should generate your images as |PNG|\ s rather than converting to |PNG|\ s from another format.
 If you have to start in another format, use lossless formats whenever possible.
-These include BMP, GIF, and TIFF.
+These include BMP, |GIF|, and TIFF.
 Avoid JPG/JPEG if possible, as this is a lossy format that does not replicate screenshots very well.